DivyaEJ/Admin-management/README.md

 Run npm install
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-##Local database server
+ To run Local Database Server
-Run json-server --watch db.json
+sudo npm install -g json-server (if not installed) json-server --watch db.json

 ## Code scaffolding